mhe/bcdlt-ethereum-tutorials/smart-contracts.md

 ![BC Tech logo](images/bctech-logo.png)
 # Ethereum smart contracts

+This tutorial is aimed to help you:

+- Write a simple smart contract, and interact with it.
+- Learn how to write tests for your smart contracts.

+## Prerequisites

+For this tutorial we assume you have done the the other tutorial on [setting up an Ethereum network](../ethereum-network).

 ## Smart contracts

 We will now start with deploying a smart contract that is provided to you already.
 In order to deploy smart contracts, you need to compile them.
 For this we will install `solc-js` with: